-The school's e-safety policy, available on the school website explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
+The school's e-safety policy, available on our school website, explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
 Cyberbullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.
 Serious incidents may be managed in line with our child protection procedures.
+At Hipsburn Primary School we pride ourselves in preparing our children to keep themselves safe on line.
+We have a comprehensive E-Safety Policy and we will address E-Safety issues as and when they arise.
+E-Safety is an integral part of our curriculum and it is addressed during lessons and through assemblies.
+All children are told about the acceptable use of technology at school in line with the E- Safety policy and the National Curriculum.
+Records of any incidents are written up on concern sheets and shared with the DSL.
+Our e-safety policy is on the school website with links to documents and websites to help support parents keep their child(ren) safe on line.

-The school's e-safety coordinator is Laura Haswell
+All staff receive e-safety training and the school's e-safety coordinator is Laura Haswell.